Winston-Salem Transit Authority cancels weekend route due to staffing shortage

 WINSTON-SALEM, N.C. — Staffing shortages are still causing problems for the Winston-Salem Transit Authority.
 This weekend a bus route was canceled because there wasn't a driver to get behind the wheel.

-A spokesperson for the WSTA says when drivers call out, they don't have anyone to replace them.
+A spokesperson for the WSTA said when drivers call out, they don't have anyone to replace them.

 The spokesperson said they chose Route 100 because it usually has the least amount of people riding.

 Quentin Moore rides the bus every now and then.
-He says a canceled route is rare, his bus is usually always there and on time.
+He said a canceled route is rare, his bus is usually always there and on time.

 “Everybody (does) need to go somewhere.
 So, why not?
 I get it you know; everybody has jobs.
-So, everybody needs to go to those jobs, and everybody has houses they need to go to," explained Moore.
+So, everybody needs to go to those jobs, and everybody has houses they need to go to," Moore explained.

 This is not the only staffing problem the department has faced.

-Just last month, WSTA lost four members because they say they didn't feel safe on the job.
+Just last month, WSTA lost four members because they said they didn't feel safe on the job.

 However, a spokesperson for the transit authority said Sunday's cancellation was not related to a passenger's behavior.

-While it wasn't an issue this weekend, people at the bus stop say they have seen other passengers acting out.
+While it wasn't an issue this weekend, people at the bus stop said they have seen other passengers acting out.

 The council is considering proposals to address behavior issues at the transit center, like adding metal detectors, replacing badge monitors, and increasing officer presence.